Hockey legend Charanjit Singh dies | Sports-Games

 His wife died 12 years ago.
 While his elder son is a doctor in Canada, his younger son was next to him when he breathed his last.
 His only daughter is married and based in New Delhi.

-Charanjit was an alumnus of Col Brown Cambridge School, Dehradun, and Punjab University.
-After his illustrious career in international hockey, he worked as the director of the physical education department at Himachal Pradesh University in Shimla.
+Charanjit was an alumni of Col Brown Cambridge School, Dehradun and Punjab University.
+After his illustrious career in international hockey, he worked as the director of the physical education department in Himachal Pradesh University in Shimla.

 He was one of the architects of India's stunning performance at the 1960 Olympics before an unfortunate injury forced him to sit out of the final against arch-rivals Pakistan, which they lost by a slender 0-1 margin.